-Black School of Business students have an opportunity to collaborate with professors on cutting-edge projects that make a difference in the real world, whether through Innovation through Collaboration (ITC) Projects or research projects.
+Black School of Business students have an opportunity to collaborate with professors on projects that make a difference in the real world, whether through Innovation through Collaboration (ITC) Projects or research projects.
 Students have even created financial literacy video presentations on various financial topics for high school teachers and students.

 Black School of Business Outreach Program